 #2 Optimize Your Technology Use

-Many hospitals have abandoned pen-and-paper documentation for a sleek and intuitive computerized charting system.
-There are plenty of benefits for going digital—it’s faster to type than write by hand, plus there’s less possibility that important details get lost in the translation of illegible doctor-scrawl.
+There are plenty of benefits to going digital—it’s faster to type than write by hand, plus there’s less possibility that important information will get lost in the translation of illegible doctor-scrawl.

-• Master the keyboard shortcuts – Much like learning to type, learning keyboard shortcuts can be cumbersome at first.
+- Master the keyboard shortcuts – Learning keyboard shortcuts can be cumbersome at first.
 But keyboard shortcuts can actually save you precious time in your day.
-Soon after you start practicing, your fingers will be dexterously performing computer commands.

 Despite all of the technological advantages of computer patient charting, be wary of copying and pasting.
 It can speed up the process, but forgetting to edit all of the necessary details and numbers (for example, test results or prescription doses) can have much more costly effects than the extra minute it would take to type it out again.